 Liberal Georgetown law professor Jonathan Turley wrote on Wednesday that House Speaker Nancy Pelosi (D-Calif.) should “resign” after she tore up President Donald Trump’s State of the Union Address following his speech.

-Calling her act “petty and profoundly inappropriate,” Turley, writing in The Hill, described her behavior as below the standard for someone with such a high standing and who is third in line to become president behind the Vicevice presidentPresident.
+Calling her act “petty and profoundly inappropriate,” Turley, in The Hill, described her behavior as below the standard for someone with such a high standing and who is third in line to become president behind the Vicevice presidentPresident.

 “First, Pelosi dropped the traditional greeting before the start of the address, ‘Members of Congress, I have the high privilege and distinct honor of presenting to you the president of the United States,'” Turley wrote.